 Become a Volunteer

-The work of Citizens Advice South Derbyshire would not be possible without our volunteers.
+The work of South Derbyshire CAB would not be possible without our volunteers.
 Nationally, ninety per cent of CAB workers are volunteers.
 There are many ways to get involved.
 You could train to be an adviser, help streamline the office admin systems, or sit on the management committee and help with fundraising, publicity or our social policy work.

 All our volunteer advisers are fully trained.
 You do not need to have any particular qualification or experience, but the following abilities: